JinYuanLi0012/jinyuanli0012.github.io/index.md

 In the past, I demonstrated strong road cycling capabilities, maintaining a speed of 36 km/h for three hours.
 Additionally, I found being an anchor very engaging.

-To those most beautiful moments.
+To the very best of times.

 <div style="display: flex;">
   <img src="/assets/img/LJY_1_new.jpg" alt="Image 1" width="25%" />